fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 export default connect(null, { initializeNotes })(App) // highlight-line
 ```

-This way the function <i>initializeNotes</i> becomes a prop, in the form of <i>props.initializeNotes</i>, for the component <i>App</i>, and when calling it we don't need the _dispatch_-method because _connect_ handles this for us.
+This way the function <i>initializeNotes</i> becomes a prop, in the form of <i>props.initializeNotes</i>, for the component <i>App</i>, and when calling it we won't need the _dispatch_-method, because _connect_ handles this for us.

 We can do the same thing when it comes to creating a new note.
-We expand the code communicating with the server as follows:
+Let's expand the code communicating with the server as follows:

 ```js
 import axios from 'axios'